beancount/docs/docs/13_tutorial_example.md

 ### Viewing Reports through the Web Interface<a id="viewing-reports-through-the-web-interface"></a>

-The original way to access reports in Beancount is via its web interface, that serves to a local web server on your machine.
+The original way to access reports in Beancount is via its web interface that serves to a local web server on your machine.
 Serve the example file like this:

     bean-web example.beancount